Deep Ellum’s Already Established As Dallas’ Current “It” Neighborhood. So Which Dallas Neighborhood Has Next?

 Why It Won’t Happen: Aside from its “We’re Not Garland!” rallying cry, this Casa has yet to really establish an identity for itself.
 Actually, it’s got the opposite problem most of these up-and-coming neighborhoods have, in that a ton of people already live there.
 It’s just got to build a denser infrastructure of trendy establishments.
 Oh, and someone should maybe find a way to control the population of wild Chihuahuas that wantonly roam the streets in pesky little packs, too. — Cory Graves

 Why It Will Happen: The Cedars has a lot of untapped real estate and potential.
 Along with that, it’s already had some pretty cool recent developments, not to mention its fair share of loft spaces.
-But what we’re interested in is legendary dive Lee Harvey’s, Bill’s Records, Cedars Social, Gilley’s, the new Industry Alley and Absinthe Lounge.
+But what we’re interested in is legendary dive Lee Harvey’s, Bill’s Records, Cedars Social, Gilley’s, Industry Alley and the Alamo Drafthouse.
 Plus, the place is already low-key a neighborhood for artists to call home both for laying their head and showing their art.
-Al this points to The Cedars having next as Dallas’ Future Yuppieville.
+All this points to The Cedars having next as Dallas’ Future Yuppieville.
 The flag shall be planted soon, folks.
 It’s happening.

 Why It Won’t Happen: The Cedars was once an industrial hotbed.
 And a lot of those big warehouses are still empty.
 Fill the hood with snow, and you might mistake it for pockets of Detroit or something.
 The Cedars has a lot of cool spots here and there, but there’s so much nothingness between them that it’s not exactly easy to get from Point A to Point B. Also, living a stone’s throw from a police station isn’t ideal for most, unless you love watching crazy old white dudes engaging in shootouts with the cops in real time. — HDB